do-ko/BloomBoxApplication/README.md

 # Description
-BloomBox is a mobile application for IOS and Android devices that provides support for plant caring.
+BloomBox is a mobile application Android devices that provides support for plant caring.
 It will create reminders for user to let them know when is the right time to water their plants.
 Users will be able to access their garden page, where all their plants are stored.
 By navigating to the selected plant page, the user will access the diary section, where they